 Focus on People: Workplace Practices at UBC is a contributing framework towards the realization of the University’s values.
 It sets out strategies and corresponding initiatives to consider how we may improve our daily work practices in order to create an outstanding work environment for staff and faculty members at UBC.

 GSSB offers knowledge-exchange sessions and skill-development workshops to help build global and intercultural competencies required for the cultivation of global citizenship.
 As a UBC pilot program, it has a growing roster of student speakers who are eager to share their international experience with audiences from the UBC and the Greater Vancouver community.

 The MOST Program consists of workshops designed to assist in developing knowledge and skills in relation to the individual, their role, their relationships with others, technology and their awareness of the organizational culture within which they function.
 Workshops are open to both UBC faculty and staff and non-UBC individuals.

-This part-time professional development program offered by the Centre for Intercultural Studies is for individuals who want to work and communicate more effectively with people of other cultures.
-Each course consists of a two-day workshop followed by a four-week online seminar.
+This part-time professional development program is for individuals who want to work and communicate more effectively in international and multicultural settings.

 The Learning Commons is a “portal like” site for peer-based, student academic support.
 The weblog design and other features allow for multiple authors (including faculty) to contribute and share content through the Learning Commons via RSS feeds.
 We have incorporated some of the commonly used learning technologies to support online tutorials and screencasts on specific learning resources (like mind mapping or data visualization).